DataBooster/PyWebApi/README.rst

             </handlers>
           </system.webServer>

     -   Modify the ``SCRIPT_NAME`` entry in the <appSettings> section to the Virtual/Application directory (ApplicationPath) you installed in IIS, do NOT put a slash ``/`` at the end of the path here.
-However, if the service is installed on the root of a website, this entry can be removed.
+However, if the web app is installed on the root of a website, this entry can be removed.

         .. code:: xml